 While the Classic I and II are very similar in terms of chamber built, there are some key differences in the design of their smoking vents, as well as their gasket, lid and firebox.

 The top vent has been given an upgrade, with it now being made with powder-coated cast aluminum.
-This makes it better at withstanding the elements, and is now mold and water-resistant.
+This makes it better at withstanding the elements, and is now mold and water-resistant for easier cleaning.

 The top vent now helps to generate more consistent airflow, even if you open the lid.
 This makes cooking a lot easier and you’re now able to better maintain target cooking temperatures.